Race, Faith, and a New Way Forward

 That false image of God is dead, right?
 Wrong, argue the authors of Plantation Jesus, an authoritative new book on one of the most urgent issues of our day.
 Through their shared passion for Jesus Christ and with an unblinking look at history, church, and pop culture, authors Skot Welch and Rick Wilson detail the manifold ways that racism damages the church's witness.

-Together Welch and Wilson take on common responses by white Christians to racial injustice, such as "I never owned a slave," "I don't see color; only people," and "We just need to get over it and move on."
+Together Welch and Wilson take on common responses by white Christians to racial injustice, such as "I never owned a slave," "I don't see colour; only people," and "We just need to get over it and move on."
 Together they call out the church's denials and dodges and evasions of race, and they invite readers to encounter the Christ of the disenfranchised.

 With practical resources and Spirit-filled stories, Plantation Jesus nudges readers to learn the history, acknowledge the injury, and face the truth.
 Only then can the church lead the way toward true reconciliation.
 Only then can the legacy of Plantation Jesus be replaced with the true way of Jesus Christ.